 - Have been a CCIAOR REALTOR® for the last 3 years;

-- Have no finding of REALTOR® Code of Ethics Violations in the last 3 years;
+- Have no REALTOR® Code of Ethics Violations in the last 3 years;

-- Have served on the CCIAOR or CCIMLS Board of Directors or the Finance Committee in the last 3 years;
+- Have served on the CCIAOR Board of Directors, on any subsidiary Board of Directors, the CCIAOR Finance Committee, or as a MAR or NAR Director in the last five (5) years;

 - Have not served as CCIMLS Immediate Past President in the past 24 months;